Mouseworld-Lab/NDT-Prototype/README.md

     ### 3. Modify the peer_intf field in the gateway2.yaml file:

-    3.1 Update Network Interface (peer_intf)
+    3.1.  **Update Network Interface (peer_intf)**

     In the gateway2.yaml file, update the peer_intf field to use the network interface eth0.
 This interface corresponds to the host interface created in Kind and enables proper network connectivity for the container.
     ```
     peer_intf: eth0
     ```

-    3.2.
-Update Image Pull Policy (imagePullPolicy)
+    3.2.  **Update Image Pull Policy (imagePullPolicy)**

     In the gateway deployment file (gateway2.yaml), add the IfNotPresent image pull policy.
 This prevents re-downloading the image if it’s already available on the node, saving time and bandwidth for repeated deployments.
     ```
     image: ghcr.io/yennym3/gateway:latest
     imagePullPolicy: IfNotPresent
     ```

 ## Configuration on the Edge Machine: